 Good distribution channels for your content are: case studies, community forums, eBooks, eNewsletters, online Quizzes, podcasts and traditional white papers.
 Find out who your customers are and where they come from; discover their pain points and write about solutions.
 Create a customer “persona” and visualize that persona while you write blogs or other content.

 Create a schedule for content creation and review it (like a journalist).
-When extracting information from internal subject matter experts (SMEs), make sure that those stakeholder are aware of how critical your content deadline and marketing missions are.
+When extracting information from internal subject matter experts (SMEs), make sure that those stakeholders are aware of how critical your content deadline and marketing missions are.

-Content Creation Hints: Submit brief, one paragraph blog posts to social media sites (e.g. LinkedIn, Facebook), promoting your main, corporate blog, when relevant.
+Content Creation Hints: Submit a brief, one paragraph blog posts to social media sites (e.g. LinkedIn, Facebook), promoting your main, corporate blog, when relevant.
 A cool tool to use is PIXELPIPE, to connect all related blogs and video with social network sites.